meta-star/pbp_analytics/README.md

 Install one of them, and create a database with any name you like, then import [initialize.sql](initialize.sql) to the database.

-Filling the connect information of the database into `config.ini` as [config.sample.ini](config.sample.ini) did.
+Filling the information for connect to the database into `config.ini` as [config.sample.ini](config.sample.ini) did.

 ## Development